keketso-prog/AWS-RE-START-JOURNEY/Lab-Assessments/Databases.md

-👉❗ Lab Assessment : DATABASES
+## DATABASES

 We did many labs under this topic.
 I will share two labs i found interesting

-FIRST LAB
+## FIRST LAB :Build Your DB Server and Interact With Your DB Using an App

 Launch an Amazon RDS DB instance with high availability.